SangsooNam/sangsoonam.github.io/_posts/2018-12-02-is-textutils-isempty-evil.md

 public class LoginPresenterRobolectricTest {
 {% endhighlight %}

 This is straightforward.
 We've solved the issue, right?
 Well, yes but not optimally.
 Robolectric is not free.
 It will take time to set up the Android environment.
 Maybe you don't consider the unit test running performance.
 It actually gets important if you work together with other developers.
 In general setting, your pull request should pass all unit tests.
 Running unit tests is one of the top time-consuming tasks.
-I would say that Robolectric could be **10x slower** than normal JUnit.
+I  want to highlight that Robolectric could be **10x slower** than normal JUnit.

 ![JUnit](/images/2018/12-02/junit.png)

 ![Robolectric](/images/2018/12-02/robolectric.png)

+## Better Way

 Let's see the example code again.
 You might notice that this code uses the MVP(Model-View-Presenter) pattern.
 Moreover, we try to test a presenter part where we don't want to make any dependency on Android. `TextUtils`, which has static methods, is an only one related to Android.
 Given that this code doesn't have a strong Android dependency, we can actually do some trick to keep the code and to bring the performance back.